 With this free training, you will learn all the basics that you need to start with your own Pinterest VA business.

 13. Start A YouTube Channel

 Starting your own YouTube channel can be a lot of fun.
-If you don’t just want to start it yourself, you can consider starting one with your friends.
+If you don’t just want to start it yourself, you can consider forming one with your friends.

 Starting a YouTube channel is also a long-term game, as you first need to build an audience before making any money.
-The younger you start, the better, it is also a easy way to make money as a kid.
+The younger you start, the better.
+It is also an easy way to make money as a kid.
 You will have more subscribers over time, and your income will grow exponentially.

 You must enjoy the subject that you want to start a YouTube channel about.
 If you are passionate about something, others passionate about the same thing will come to your channel.

 Keep in mind, you can’t all have the same net worth as Pokimane, and that’s totally fine.

 [Related Read: How Much Does A Youtuber Make?]

 If you are looking for side hustles for teens, micro-jobs may be a good option.
 You’re doing quick jobs for a small payout, which can start to add up over time.

 You can check one of the following platforms out: